Get

 Other Animals That Can Predict Disasters

-Cats aren’t the only animals that have been known to predict disasters, and residents have mentioned how these animals act strangely before disaster strikes.
+Cats aren’t the only animals that are believed to have the ability to predict disasters, and witnesses have mentioned how these animals act strangely before disaster strikes.

 • Elephants